fcarp10/nsp4j-api/README.md

 ``ae`` adds an link.
 This command must be followed by a unique identifier of the link, following with the identifiers of two connecting nodes.
 For each link, the specific capacity can be specified (i.e. capacity)/

-For further information, see `<http://graphstream-project.org/doc/Advanced-Concepts/The-DGS-File-Format/>`_
+For further information, see [Graphstream](http://graphstream-project.org/doc/Advanced-Concepts/The-DGS-File-Format/) documentation.

 ### Paths file